datafl4sh/sgr/README.md

 I am not interested in supporting Windows, if you need/want Windows support you can either open a pull request or use [Termcolor](https://github.com/ikalnytskyi/termcolor).

+For the impatient, look at the examples in `sgr.cpp`.
+For the detailed instructions, continue reading.

 ## Color manipulators
 The basic color manipulators allow to set the foreground or the background text color to one of the basic 8 ANSI colors, which are Black, Red, Green, Yellow, Blue, Magenta, Cyan, White.
 Each color has a "bright" variant.